rafat/wavelib/README.md

 WTREE A Fully Decimated Wavelet Tree Decomposition.
 This is a highly redundant transform and retains all coefficients at each node.
 This is not recommended for compression and denoising applications.

 DWPT/IDWPT Is a derivative of WTREE method which retains coefficients based on entropy methods.
 This is a non-redundant transform and output length is of the same order as the input.

+CWT/ICWT C translation ( with some modifications) of Continuous Wavelet  Transform Software provided by C. Torrence and G. Compo, and is available at URL: http://atoc.colorado.edu/research/wavelets/'.
+A generalized Inverse Transform with approximate reconstruction is also added.

 Documentation Available at - https://github.com/rafat/wavelib/wiki